geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

   - `strokeOpacity` stroke opacity of the mark
   - `strokeWidth` stroke width of the mark
   - `radius` radius size in px of the mark
+  - `msBringToFront` this boolean will allow setting the `disableDepthTestDistance` value for the feature.
+This would only apply on Cesium maps.
   - `wellKnownName` rendered shape, one of Circle, Square, Triangle, Star, Cross, X, shape://vertline, shape://horline, shape://slash, shape://backslash, shape://dot, shape://plus, shape://times, shape://oarrow or shape://carrow

 - `Icon` symbolizer properties